測定項目 | 土壌電気伝導率 (EC)、比誘電率、体積水分含有量 (VWC)、土壌温度 |

 Campbell Scientific strongly discourages shortening the sensor’s rods.
 The electronics in the sensor head have been optimized to work with the 12 cm long rods.
 Shortening these rods will change the period average.
 Consequently, the equations in the firmware will become invalid and give inaccurate readings.

+When using a CS650 or a CS655 in artificial soil, it is best to perform a soil-specific calibration.
 For details on performing a soil-specific calibration, refer to “The Water Content Reflectometer Method for Measuring Volumetric Water Content” section in the CS650/CS655 manual.
-After a soil-specific equation is determined, it may be programmed into the data logger program or used in a spreadsheet to calculate the soil water content.
+A linear or quadratic equation that relates period average to volumetric water content will work well.

 The volumetric water content reading is the average water content over the length of the sensor’s rods.